yoyoyogoyo/RetroToBLEGamepad/README.md

 - 1\.
 Install Arduino IDE and the ESP32 board package (by Espressif, I used v2.0.7).
 - 2\.
 Install \*\*"ESP32 BLE Gamepad"\*\* by lemmingDev via the Arduino Library Manager.
 (I used v 0.5.4)
 - 3\.
 Open `RetroToBLEGamepad.ino`, select your ESP32 board, and upload.
 - 4\.
+Connect the controller port pins to the relevant ESP32 GPIO pins outlined above.
+- 4\.
 Pair the ESP32 ("MegaDrive Pad") from your target device's Bluetooth settings.